Carbrook, Queensland: Attractions

 The Carbrook Golf Club, located at 653 Beenleigh Redland Bay Road, is near the confluence of the Logan River and its tributary, the Albert River.
-More than a dozen bull sharks inhabit an oxbow lake at the south edge of the golf course, and locals claim that the sharks likely arrived there following a flood in the 1990s.
-The club has embraced the existence of the sharks, having adopted a shark-shaped logo and running monthly Shark Lake Challenge golf competitions.
+More than a dozen bull sharks inhabited an oxbow lake at the south edge of the golf course, and locals claim that the sharks likely arrived there following a flood in the 1990s.
+The club has embraced the existence of the sharks, having adopted a shark-shaped logo and running monthly Shark Lake Challenge golf competitions; eventually, during another flood, the sharks migrated back to the river.

 Carbrook is home to one of three cable skiing parks in Australia.
 Bayside Wake Park (formerly Cable Ski Logan) is at 80 Ferry Road next to the Logan River.
 It is suitable for the first time kneeboarder to the experienced wakeboarder.

 Aquatic Gardens Caravan Park is at 833–901 Beenleigh Redland Bay Road near the cable ski.